 Here are some of the most beautiful Day of the Dead Altars in Mexico City.
 We highly recommend that you check them out as you attend the celebration:

 Ofrendas in Mexico City Zócalo

 Mexico City Zócalo, officially named Plaza de la Constitución, is the main plaza of Mexico City.
-Naturally, this is where you can find the grand display of the Day of the Dead decorations.
+Naturally, this is where you can find the grand display of the Day of the Dead altars and decorations.

 The ofrendas at Zócalo are not the traditional altars.
 Instead, many artists showcase their creative designs and interpretations of the Day of the Dead.

 Attendees dress up in elaborate costumes for the occasion.
 Although there are people who wear things more associated with Halloween costumes, plenty of Dia de Muertos-themed makeup and wardrobes can be easily spotted among the crowds.